dmlc/dmlc.github.io/_posts/2016-12-14-GPU-accelerated-xgboost.markdown

 Given an ensemble of more than one tree we can combine the predictions to obtain a stronger prediction.
 ![](https://raw.githubusercontent.com/dmlc/web-data/master/xgboost/model/twocart.png)

-It is not uncommon to use xgboost to create several thousand models such as the above, with each model incrementally improving the result from the previous models.
+It is not uncommon to use XGBoost to create several thousand models such as the above, with each model incrementally improving the result from the previous models.

 You may ask why should I care about gradient boosting when machine learning seems to be all about deep learning?
 The answer is that it works very well for structured data.

-Xgboost has become so successful with the Kaggle data science community, to the point of ["winning practically every competition in the structured data category"](https://www.import.io/post/how-to-win-a-kaggle-competition/).
+XGBoost has become so successful with the Kaggle data science community, to the point of ["winning practically every competition in the structured data category"](https://www.import.io/post/how-to-win-a-kaggle-competition/).

 ## GPU Acceleration
-Machine learning tasks with xgboost can take many hours to run.
+Machine learning tasks with XGBoost can take many hours to run.
 To achieve state-of-the-art prediction results we often want to create thousands of trees and test out many different parameter combinations.
 It would be nice if users could put their powerful and otherwise idle graphics cards to use accelerating this task.

 GPUs launch many thousands of parallel threads at a time and can provide significant speedups for many compute intensive tasks that can be formulated as a parallel algorithm.